deepmodeling/rid-kit/README.md

 > ***Note***:
 >
 > If you want to set environments by hand, please follow settings 2.1.1 ~ 2.1.4.
-If you install environment of rid through the one-click installer we offered at git release, just run it with `shell`, and then jump to section 2.2 .
+If you install environment of rid through the one-click installer we offered at git release, just run it with `shell`, and then jump to section 2.2.

 #### 2.1.1. <a name='Installpythonandtensorflow'></a>**Install python and tensorflow** (version<=1.15)

 #### 2.1.2 <a name='Installpythonandtensorflow'></a>**Install tensorflow's C++ interface**
-The tensorflow's C++ interface will be compiled from the source code, can be found [here](https://github.com/deepmodeling/deepmd-kit/blob/master/doc/install-tf.1.8.md).
+The TensorFlow C++ interface will be compiled from the source code, which can be found [here](https://github.com/deepmodeling/deepmd-kit/blob/master/doc/install-tf.1.8.md).

 #### 2.1.3 <a name='Installplumed2.5.2'></a>**Install plumed2.5.2**
-You need copy compiled `DeePFE.cpp` to the plumed directory.
-This file locats at `rid-kit/install/DeePFE.cpp`
+You need to copy compiled `DeePFE.cpp` to the plumed directory.
+This file locates at `rid-kit/install/DeePFE.cpp`
 ```bash
 tar -xvzf plumed-2.5.2.tgz
 cp DeePFE.cpp plumed-2.5.2/src/bias